 Surgical decompression of the pudendal nerve is also a questionable procedure.
 ‘Thirty to forty percent of patients fail to have significant relief following the surgical intervention’ (Antolak, 2008).

-Another quote (from www.chronicprostatitis.com) states “Many people who have decompression of the pudendal nerve surgery are still in great pain years later.
+“Many people who have decompression of the pudendal nerve surgery are still in great pain years later.
 Only a small handful of doctors will do this operation.
 It is not mainstream medicine.
 The operation costs US$25K-$40K and most insurances will not cover it”.

-A couple of final thoughts.
-Medical massage saved our patient a great deal of money and precious time within his personal life.
-Thus, manual decompression of the pudendal nerve is a first and a must-do step in the treatment of Pudendal Neuralgia.
-Only after it fails should other more invasive treatment options be considered.
+Medical Massage saved our patient a great deal of money and precious time in his personal life.
+Thus, manual decompression of the pudendal nerve is a crucial and initial step in the treatment of Pudendal Neuralgia.
+Only after it fails should other, more invasive treatment options be considered.

 Antolak S.J.
 Pudendal Neuralgia.
 Genitourinary Pain & Inflammation.
 Diagnosis&Management.
 Edited by J.M.
 Potts, MD, 2008